Rosuav/StilleBot/templates/index.md

 but [the source code](https://github.com/rosuav/stillebot) is available to anyone who wishes to use it, learn from it, or borrow code from it.

 Information about each channel that this bot serves is available.
-TODO: Reference it without linking.

 $$yourname$$ $$loglink$$